SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

+# Week 24 - 28 Juillet
+- [ ] Repair backend for the aws page
+- [x] Slides Swisslife smartcontract
+- [ ] Terraform deployement S3 of Yousov

 # Week 05 - 09 Mai

 Article Metadev3:
 - [ ] Write 2 articles on blockchain
 eSov
     Other tickets:
 	- [ ] Write down task remaining
     Audit:
         - check other tools from: https://consensys.github.io/smart-contract-best-practices/security-tools/static-and-dynamic-analysis/
         - [ ] Verify that the app is working with change with tx.origin